 Australian homes are power gluttons though so a 5kW system may be more suitable.
-With no batteries 5kW systems are selling for around $8,000 fully installed, add 8kWh of battery storage to that and your looking at $18,000.
+With no batteries, 5kW systems are selling for around $8,000 fully installed, add 8kWh of battery storage to that and you're looking at $18,000.

 Hybrid solar batteries and battery service life

-Two basic types of batteries can be used in a hybrid system:
+Two basic types of batteries can are used in a hybrid solar power system:

 1. Lead acid type batteries

-The sealed lead acid type are best as they require less maintenance.
-This type of battery should last for 1000 to 3000 cycles @ 60% discharge, so the service time could be up to 8 years depending on quality and build.
-Operating temperature will play a role in battery life, cool is better.
+The sealed lead acid type is best as they require less maintenance.
+This type of cell should last for 1000 to 3000 cycles @ 60% discharge, so the service time could be up to 8 years depending on quality and build.
+Operating temperature will play a role in battery life; cold is better.